 "Logan and Hemmings trek back to 1990 to solve a mystery about a missing co-worker who may be involved in a sabotage scheme against the TEC."

 On this day in 1998, Weird Science aired "Night Of The Swingin' Steves."
-This served as the sixteenth episode in the program's fifth (and final) season, and here's the premise from IMDB.com:
+Officially, this served as the sixteenth episode in the program's fifth (and final) season, and here's the premise from IMDB.com:

 "The return of the X-file FBI agents and the alien race called Steve."